Change is constant, but it can be perceived as a negative.

 Communicate early and often.

 Keep employees informed throughout the entire process.
 This helps bring everyone along on the journey.
 It also educates, excites and helps to avoid surprises.
-Communication is key though and the right communication tools and channels must be used to explain the “why” behind the change, the goals – and the expected benefits.
+Communication is key though (read our article on “How to effectively communicate change in the workplace”) and the right communication tools and channels must be used to explain the “why” behind the change, the goals – and the expected benefits.

 Transparency is key.